-Newly appointed Minister of Immigration and Egyptian Expatriate Affairs, Nabila Makram Ebeid Abdel Shahid, stirred controversy over the clothes she donned while being sworn into Egypt’s new cabinet on Saturday.
+Newly appointed Minister of Immigration and Egyptian Expatriate Affairs, Nabila Makram, stirred controversy over the clothes she donned while being sworn into Egypt’s new cabinet on Saturday.

-Abdel Shahid attended the swearing-in ceremony wearing a short-sleeved black top and loose black pants.
-While Abdel Shahid and the two other women in the cabinet, Ghada Waly and Sahar Nasr, were commended on social media for looking “elegant” and “presentable,” one television host declared that Abdel Shahid’s attire was “inappropriate for the occasion.”
+Makram attended the swearing-in ceremony wearing a short-sleeved black top and loose black pants.
+While Makram and the two other women in the cabinet, Ghada Waly and Sahar Nasr, were commended on social media for looking “elegant” and “presentable,” one television host declared that Makram’s attire was “inappropriate for the occasion.”

-Ahmed Moussa spoke out on his talk show, “’Ala Mas’ouleety,” saying that Abdel Shahid has a “respectable history” but that she made the wrong call wearing that outfit.
+Ahmed Moussa spoke out on his talk show, “’Ala Mas’ouleety,” saying that Makram has a “respectable history” but that she made the wrong call wearing that outfit.

 The women ministers’ appearance prompted a flurry of conversation on social media platforms, with Twitter users using the hashtag “Egypt is getting prettier” to say it has been “a long time” since Egypt had “chic” women ministers.